12 Creative Ways to Preserve Sage

 Hang bundles of sage to dry in an out-of-the-way spot, away from direct sunlight.
 You may also use a dehydrator on the lowest setting (it will be ready in about a day), or just dry in the oven on the lowest possible setting until evenly crisp.

-Making sage salt is easy and ups your gourmet IQ.
-Adding it to, say, a rub for pork chops is genius, and you don't have to run out last minute — in the middle of making dinner — to buy fresh sage in order capture that fresh flavor.
+Making sage salt is easy and ups your everyday cooking.
+Adding it to, say, a rub for pork chops is ingenious, and you don’t have to run out last minute — in the middle of making dinner — to buy fresh sage in order capture that fresh flavor.
 Sage salts generally last for about a year and are stellar lightly tossed over popcorn, sprinkled on roasted vegetables, or rimmed on a cocktail glass.

 Sage vinegar is ace in dressings and marinades.
 I add a few sprigs to about eight ounces of white wine vinegar or apple cider vinegar, place the bottle in a sunny window for two weeks, and then find a good excuse to make sage-marinated grilled chicken.